Skip to main content

 Clinical Protocols for System Recalibration

 When lifestyle modifications are insufficient to restore proper HPG axis function, clinical protocols can be used to directly support the suppressed hormonal pathways.
-These interventions are designed to re-establish the signals that have been diminished by and metabolic dysfunction.
+These interventions are designed to re-establish the signals that have been diminished by chronic stress and metabolic dysfunction.

 To prevent testicular atrophy and maintain some natural function, this is often paired with a GnRH analogue like Gonadorelin, which mimics the initial signal from the hypothalamus, encouraging the pituitary to continue producing LH.
 Anastrozole, an aromatase inhibitor, may be used to control the conversion of testosterone to estrogen, managing potential side effects.